MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/retore-deleted-accounts-and-groups-in-ad.md

     > [!NOTE]
     > As a search result of Idap query, only 1000 objects are returned by default.
 Fot example, if more than 1000 objects exist in the Deleted Objects container, not all objects appear in this container.
 If your target object doesn't appear, use **ntdsutil**, and then set the maximum number by using **maxpagesize** to get the search results .

-8. Double-click the object that you want to undelete or to reanimate.
+8. Double-click the object that you want to undelete or reanimate.
-9. Right-click the object that you want to reanimate, and then click Modify.
+9. Right-click the object that you want to reanimate, and then select **Modify**.

     Change the value for the `isDeleted` attribute and the DN path in a single Lightweight Directory Access Protocol (LDAP) modify operation.
 To configure the **Modify** dialog, follow these steps: